HIPAA Guidelines for Patient Communication: Text, Email & Security

 What penalties are associated with HIPAA violations?

-Criminal penalties can result in fines ranging from $50,000 to $250,000 and may include jail terms from 1 to 10 years, depending on the severity and intent of the violation.
+Criminal penalties can result in fines ranging from $50,000 to $250,000 and up to 10 years in jail, depending on the severity and intent of the violation.
 Restitution to victims and additional penalties for identity theft may also apply.

 What are some common HIPAA breaches in optometry?